 Try to draw a line from trauma to sex work.
 The only reason is money.

 Which is where the "women need to do sex work out of poverty" line gets problematic, and is an issue for us because of what is behind that statement.
 Working class/poverty line folks "need to work for money" whether they work in a factory, a shop or choose the more lucrative option of sex work.
-The undercurrent is that somehow it is more devastating/tragic to be a sex worker as a result of poverty than it is to be say a waitress.
+The undercurrent is that somehow it is more devastating/tragic to be a sex worker as a result of poverty than it is to be saying a waitress.
 That assumption pisses us off.

-No one talks of the women who choose make more money in sex work in SEA than say working for the factories that make your Ipods.
+No one talks of the women who choose make more money in sex work in SEA than say working for the factories that make your I-pods.
 That isn't seen as the same devastating exploitive result of poverty.
 Its like those orgs who want to 'save women from prostitution' only for them to end up in sweat shops instead.

 The issues faced by folks working in sex work where it touches on exploitation, danger and powerlessness are parallel to conditions in all other industries where poor folks work, the issue is the class (and very often race) we are from not the job we do.

-When I followed my pathway away from mainstream feminism (which for the most alienates and stigmatises sex workers and very often doesn't look in at issues of racism and class) towards sex work activism specifically I was refreshed, renewed.
+When I followed my pathway away from mainstream feminism (which for the most alienates and stigmatizes sex workers and very often doesn't look in at issues of racism and class) towards sex work activism specifically I was refreshed, renewed.
 Instead of conversations concerning largely US-centric, middle class white experiences/concerns and issues from the 'other' barely getting a look in, I encounter class and race aware discussion, I can read about the sex worker movements globally.
 In feminist sites or mainstream media I never read about the Sex worker unions in African and Asian countries with thousands of members and the work they do, the fights they win, the struggles they face.
-Or the mass protests ( by hundreds or even thousands of) sex workers such as those in Ghana, Bangladesh, South Korea or Mexico.
+Or the mass protests (by hundreds or even thousands of) sex workers such as those in Ghana, Bangladesh, South Korea or Mexico.
 I can read about the sex worker groups in SEA that got together and donated all their earnings from one day of sex work to their fellow workers whose livelihood was destroyed by the Tsunami (especially as many workers where migratory and lacked access to other services when the disaster hit).
-Did anyone else even think about what happened to all the sex workers who worked those beach front bars?
+Did anyone else even think about what happened to all the sex workers who worked those beachfront bars?
 Or help?
-Workers orgs did, while mainstream feminists write articles about 'prostituted women' and the tv shows peddled the horror porn of victim, powerlessness, abuse.
+Workers orgs did, while mainstream feminists write articles about 'prostituted women' and the TV shows peddled the horror porn of victim, powerlessness, and abuse.

-Its a global movement with a unity I wish feminist orgs would learn from.
+It’s a global movement with a unity I wish feminist orgs would learn from.

 When it is brought up (as it has sadly too many times) comparisons with sex work or related discussion like "we are supposed to be broadminded about sex work here but not XYZ" it doesn't feel like acceptance to me.
 It feels like tolerance of sex workers is a stretch, a favour, not a right.

 We are hidden from history every time you listen to the stories about us from anyone other than a sex worker.
-Every time you have that knee jerk reaction based on tv show plots.
+Every time you have that knee jerk reaction based on TV show plots.

 Next time you happen to be around a large amount of elderly women chances are there may be ex sex worker amongst them.
 Hell maybe even a current one!

 Any given moment in all countries men and women are providing for themselves, their families or their communities through the exchange of sex for money.
 Its mundane, its common and old as time itself.
-Where are the stories of women worldwide who've found away out of desperation by being sex workers?
+Where are the stories of women worldwide that've found away out of desperation by being sex workers?

 I cannot compare my first world experiences of poverty with ones from societies without social security but in my case sex work provided me away out of homelessness, the opportunity to study, it provided for my children, my mother and my siblings to buffer them from the effects of living under the poverty line in this country.